 If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Wyoming tax authorities.

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
 Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.

 Use our lodging tax lookup tool to get a rate report specific to your Wyoming rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Registering with state tax authorities

 Before you can begin collecting taxes on your short-term rental in Wyoming, you’re legally required to register with the Wyoming Department of Revenue.
-You can register online, and once you’ve registered, you’ll receive a sales tax license as well as instructions on filing your lodging taxes.
+You can register online to receive a sales tax license as well as instructions on filing your lodging taxes.

-If all your short-term rental transactions go through a short-term rental marketplace that is collecting taxes for you, you are not required to register with the state or collect lodging taxes.
+If all your short-term rental transactions go through a short-term rental marketplace that collects taxes for you, you are not required to register with the state or collect lodging taxes.